Measuring the moisture content of rice

 The Impact

 In Thailand, every 1 % of rice moisture content beyond the agreed limit (15 % MC) equates to a 1.5 % drop in the price per ton.
-Based on the country’s most recent figures, that could mean a loss of about 120 million USD/year to the economy.
+Based on the economy’s most recent figures, that could mean a loss of about 120 million USD/year to the economy.
 Kett is one of the leading manufacturers of moisture meters for agriculture, and they are widely used in Thailand’s rice industry.

 In collaboration with Kett and Thailand’s national quality infrastructure consortia, NIMT developed the first traceable certified reference material for the moisture content of rice and paddy.
-Its performance has been characterized and its value assigned via an inter-comparison within the country.
+Its performance has been characterized and its value assigned via an inter-comparison within the economy.
 The resulting uncertainty is 0.2 % of moisture content.
 This means that the reference material can reliably and accurately validate rice moisture meters well within the target requirement (0.5 %).

 Quote